RobAndorville/ADVL_Monte_Carlo_1/README.md

 The Andorville™ Monte Carlo software is used to design, run and analyse Monte Carlo simulations.

-For more information on Monte Carlo simulations, visit: http://www.andorville.com.au/MonteCarlo.html
+For more information on Monte Carlo simulations, visit: http://www.andorville.com.au/MonteCarlo.html For a description of the software, visit: http://www.andorville.com.au/AdvlMonteCarlo.html

 #### Installation Notes

-The setup files are contained in the zip file: Setup_ADVL_Monte_Carlo_1_0_1_14.Zip

-Unzip the directory: ADVL_Monte_Carlo_1_0_1_14
+The setup files are contained in the zip file: Setup_ADVL_Monte_Carlo_1_0_1_14.Zip Unzip the directory: ADVL_Monte_Carlo_1_0_1_14
 The setup files are contained in this directory.
 Before running setup, the Andorville™ Network software should be running.
 Run the setup.exe file to install the software.